Best Database Administration Bachelor's Programs 2025

 Accreditations: Oracle Certified Associate, Microsoft SQL Server certifications

 4. #4.
-Western Governors University
+Western Governors University — Bachelor's Database Administration

+Hakia ranks Western Governors University's bachelor's database administration program #4.
+Delivery: on-campus.
 Location: Salt Lake City, UT | Type: Private | Tuition: $7,710/year | Score: 62.8

 What makes Western Governors University stand out: WGU's competency-based model and integrated DBA mentorship allow working professionals to advance into database administration roles at their own pace while immediately applying learning to current employment.

-Program Overview: WGU's database administration program thrives on competency-based learning, allowing self-paced progression through demonstrated mastery rather than seat time—a model particularly attractive to working professionals seeking credential advancement without disrupting careers.
+Program Overview: WGU's database administration program thrives on competency-based learning, allowing self-paced progression through demonstrated mastery rather than seat time, a model particularly attractive to working professionals seeking credential advancement without disrupting careers.
 The curriculum covers both traditional RDBMS administration and emerging NoSQL technologies, with intentional scaffolding toward industry certifications like Oracle, SQL Server, and CompTIA Security+.
 What sets WGU apart is the integrated mentorship model: students work directly with practicing DBAs throughout their program, gaining real-time guidance on current industry challenges and best practices.
 The program's online-native design means students engage with current case studies and real data management scenarios rather than hypothetical exercises, and many students report that they're applying classroom concepts to their current jobs within weeks of enrollment.
 For those seeking accelerated pathways into DBA roles or career transitions, WGU's flexible structure removes traditional barriers.

 Degree Programs: Bachelors in Database Administration